StackOflow/Devcon-3-BalloonFrenzy/Document.md

 Objective
 The objective of the game is to surive as long as possible while protecting the ballon from objects trying to **"pop"** it

+---

+# Playtest Questions
+For our playtest, we had three questions for our peers to answer regarding our prototype:
+1. _Did our game incorporated physics?
+How so?_
+2. _What Part of our game did you like? vs Did not?_
+3. _What feedback would you give?_

+# Feedback
+- _Speed of the firing force of the cannon could be faster_
+- _Slow down the gravity of the falling objects_
+- _Lower the color intensity of the win and loss screen_
+- _Have the game be more on theme with the Christmas design we're going for_